Tomato Sauce Leather

 Run Sauce Through a Blender

 Start with Chef Glenn's homemade tomato sauce recipe or buy a jar of marinara sauce.
 Run the tomato sauce through a blender to a smoothie-like consistency.
-Blending any chunks of tomatoes or other vegetables in the sauce thickens the sauce so it will make better tomato sauce leather.
-You will add back more dehydrated vegetables to these recipes later.
+It's ok to leave small bits of tomatoes in the sauce, but blending chunky sauce thickens it and ensures the tomato sauce leather will dry evenly.

 Not too Cheesy!